Cecilie Ullerup Schmidt

 Tenure track adjunkt

-Currently, I am developing a model of cultural analysis departing from the theoretical concept of co-reproduction, informed by the historical practices of artist collectives in the 1930s, 1970s, and after 2011: how they organize and distribute shared time, visibility and economy.
+Within cultural analysis my ‘objects of study’ are the historical practices of artists' collectives in the 1930s, 1970s, and after 2011: how they organize and distribute shared time, visibility, affects, and economy.

 Keywords for research and supervision

-Cultural history, cultural analysis, aesthetic theory, cultural theory, critical university studies
+Cultural history, cultural analysis, aesthetic theory, cultural theory, cultural policy, critical university studies

-Feminism, materialism, artist collectives, work, artistic labor, precarisation, infrastructural performance, subjectivation, community, communality, temporality, the Bologna Process, self-organisation, strategic separatism, the 'international' classroom
+Feminism, materialism, artists' collectives, work, artistic labor, precarisation, infrastructural performance, subjectivation, diversity work, racialization, community, communality, temporality, the Bologna Process, self-organisation, strategic separatism, the 'international' classroom